Molasses Reef Wreck: Origin and age

 structure of the ship from the distribution of ballast stones and from marks made in the sea floor by parts of the hull that had disintegrated since the wreck.
 The ship was about 19 meters long with a beam of five to six meters and a draft of two meters or a bit more.
 The ship had at least three masts; metal parts of rigging found indicate that both square-rigged and lateen sails were used on the ship.
-The surviving parts of the hull showed construction techniques typical of 15th- and 16th-century Portuguese and Spanish ships, indicating this ship was a caravel.
+The surviving parts of the hull showed construction techniques typical of 15th- and 16th-century Portuguese and Spanish ships.
+This and the relatively small size suggest that this ship was a caravel.
 The age of the wreck indicates that the ship was built in Spain or Portugal and sailed across the Atlantic.
 The ballast was found to consist of stones from several points of origin, primarily from near Lisbon, but also from one or more of the Macaronesian islands (the Azores, Madeira and/or the Canary Islands) and from near Bristol, England.

 An attempt was made to date the wreck by analyzing growth rings on a large coral head growing on the wreck, but the coral was found to be only 250 years old.
 Artifacts found at the wreck site included items typically carried on Spanish ships in the late 15th and early 16th centuries.
 Haquebuts, a type of arquebus, which ceased being part of a Spanish ship's usual equipment after about 1515, and a type of bowl called melado escudilla (literally, "honey bowl"), which stopped being used after about 1520, were found in the wreck.
 Other types of artifacts which were commonly carried on Spanish ships later in the 16th century were not found at the wreck site.
-This evidence indicates that the ship probably wrecked within a few years of 1513, making it the earliest wreck of a European ship in the Americas that has been scientifically excavated.
+This evidence indicates that the ship probably wrecked within a few years of 1513.
+The Highbourne Cay wreck is of similar date; between them, these two sites represent the earliest archaeologically investigated wrecks of European ships in the Americas.